itmaybejj/linkpurpose/README.md

 And that's it.

+&nbsp;
+&nbsp;

-## Overriding classes and icons
+## Choosing your own classes and icons

 Default parameters may be overridden when calling the library.

-E.g., to set your own classes for all marked links, override the "allPurposes" classes:
+E.g., to set your own classes for all marked links, override any of the base class keys in addition to providing a domain:

 ```
 <script>